jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

     - Here the org is required to comply with the investigation, e.g., by not hiding or destroying evidence

 [1.7](#1.7) Develop, document, and implement security policy, standards, procedures and guidelines (OSG-9 Chpt 1)
+- To create a comprehensive security plan, you need the following items: security policy, standards, baselines, guidelines, and procedures
 - The top tier of a formalized hierarchical organization security documentation is the security policy
   - **Policy**: docs created by and published by senior management describing organizational strategic goals
   - A security policy is a document that defines the scope of security needed by the org, discussing assets that require protection and the extent to which security solutions should go to provide the necessary protections